Berlin and I had an intense love affair. For the week that I spent exploring the city, I was in a vegan coma.

 Here’s where to find the best vegan food in Berlin!

-1990 Vegan Living1990 Vegan Living is a vegan institution in Berlin.
+1990 Vegan Living is a vegan institution in Berlin.
 The restaurant opened it’s doors one year after the Wall came tumbling down and its been serving up excellent Vietnamese vegan fusion cuisine ever since.

 The decor and ambience are designed to make you feel like you’re having a meal inside a Vietnamese family’s house.